gdh1995/vimium-c/README.md

 5. If a http/file/... page is preferred, then there're some cases where it breaks, such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium++ (since v1.59.4) retry the inner page.
+6. Chrome 58 stable hides some necessary infomation of page's selection, so `enterVisualMode` can not work if editable text is being selected.
+  This Chrome feature/bug has been removed since version 59, so Vimium++ works well again.

 Not released yet:
 * `LinkHints` works much faster on some of very long pags, like https://w3c.github.io/html/, though the change has no enough benefits on GitHub code file pages.
-  Use `tab` to reactivate LinkHints with this feature being disabled (only this time).
+  Use `tab` to reactivate LinkHints with this feature being disabled (only on that time).
 * fix two bugs about suggestions on the Chrome omnibox.
+* fix a bug breaking Vomnibar when it only uses one engine
+* fix some broken shortcuts on Vomnibar on Chrome 58 stable.
+* change and unify scrolling shortcuts and behaviors on `LinkHints` / `Find` / `Vomnibar` modes
+* better logic about URL handling
+* code is more roust in lots of edge cases

 1.59.4:
 * command `goNext` now detects `<button>`s, so that it supports more pages